atolye15/checklist/checklists/a-remote-day-of-atolye15.md

 - [ ] Check if it's ~16:45
 If so, it's daily CRM time.
 Follow the [CRM Checklist](/checklist/daily-crm-reporting-checklist).

-- [ ] Check if you've wash your hands
+- [ ] Check if you've washed your hands
 Smell them, look at them idk...
 Boil 'em, mash 'em, stick 'em in a stew!

 - [ ] Come back to this checklist tomorrow